baconpaul/sample-creator/README.md

 - UI
     - Round Robin overpaint in keyboard
     - Double buffer keyboard
-    - Dropdown item look and feel - get an arrow
-    - Spacing, labels not centered, etc in the control region
     - Recording Status display
-    - Light skin doesn't suck
+    - Light skin doesn't suck (and is objeyed in step() in the Skin)
     - Scroll bar on the log would be nice eh
+    - Maybe timestamp in the scroll bar?
     - Status region next to buttons
     - Buttons get glyphs not text
     - Path regino shows path and has a set button rather than just massive button